Business Practicum

 Question 1:

-In your view, what positive impact should professional management consultants aspire to have on business and society? (max 200 words)
+In your view, what positive impact should professional management consultants aspire to have on business and society? (max 200 words)Question 2:

-What capabilities and experiences will you personally contribute to your Graduate Business Practicum team that will create value for your consulting client. (max 300 words)
+What capabilities and experiences will you personally contribute to your Graduate Business Practicum team that will create value for your consulting client. (max 300 words)Question 3:

-What personal development and growth outcomes do you aim to achieve by completing a Graduate Business Practicum subject. (max 300 words)
+What personal development and growth outcomes do you aim to achieve by completing a Graduate Business Practicum subject. (max 300 words)We recommend you take some time to consider these questions and prepare your answers before you commence your application.

 Cost

-• Airfare to and from Sydney
+- Airfare to and from Sydney.

 Funding

-These studentships will help you to make the most of these amazing study experiences by contributing to many of the costs associated with participating such as the BP Program Fee (accommodation), flights and in-country costs.
+These grants will help you to make the most of these amazing study experiences by contributing to many of the costs associated with participating such as the BP Program Fee (accommodation), flights and in-country costs.

-Successful recipients will receive the FBE Travel Studentships in two parts - a Faculty subsidised BP Program Fee (no requirement for you to pay the BP Program Fee cost upfront), with the remainder of the $2000 to be paid to the student as a grant.
+Successful recipients will receive the FBE Travel Grant in two parts - a Faculty subsidised BP Program Fee (no requirement for you to pay the BP Program Fee cost upfront), with the remainder of the $2000 to be paid to the student as a grant.

 *Eligibility is based on the data students provided at enrolment.
 Students are eligible if they meet one or more of the following specific categories: Recognition as an Indigenous Australian, home address is in a low socioeconomic area(as defined by the Australian Bureau of Statistics) and resident of a regional, rural or remote area of Australia.